mapbox/maki/README.md

 - Both height and width must equal 11 or 15, and height and width must be equal.
 - Height, width, and viewbox must use pixel units.

-Another requred step for passing tests is updating the "all.json" file with any new icon names.
+Another required step for passing tests is updating the "all.json" file with any new icon names.
 Simply running `npm run build` will add any new icons to this file.

 #### 5: Create a pull request  & final review
 Create a pull request and if needed, a Maki team member will support you with technical feedback.
+Make sure to include a link to the relevant ticket in your pull request.

 #### 6: Merge to the development branch
 After the final review approval, a Maki team member will merge the icon branch to the development (dev) branch and close your request ticket.